calebsyring/critic/docs/infrastructure.md

 Region: `us-east-2`

-State: There is one centralized terraform state in an S3 bucket on the prod account.
+State: There is one centralized terraform state in an S3 bucket in the critic-prod account.

 ## Auth

-Subaccounts are created by default with an IAM role called `OrganizationAccountAccessRole`.
-The management account can use this IAM role to access resources in the member account.
+AWS subaccounts are created by default with an IAM role called `OrganizationAccountAccessRole`.
+The management account can use this IAM role to access resources in the member account:

 ```mermaid
 graph TB